kev5/Object-Recognition/README.md

 |----------------|-----------|---------------|-----------------------|--------------|
 | Detection time | ~180ms    | ~250ms        | ~24s                  | ~40s         |
 | Model Size     | ~30MB     | ~100MB        | ~250MB                | ~600MB       |

+### Conclusions

+What are the strengths and weaknesses of our method?

+* Strength - Faster, more accurate and simpler method for multiple object detection especially when the dataset provided is sparse
+* Weakness - The detection does not perform well when the object is poorly oriented or when many objects are cluttered with one another

+Our Faster R-CNN model identifies and locates about 90% of the objects in a given image, without sacrificing the speed of detection.